etal/cnvkit/doc/reports.rst

 processing by scripts and standard Unix tools such as ``grep``, ``sort``, ``cut`` and ``awk``.

+Columns:

+- `gene`, `chromosome` -- as in .cns (see :doc:`fileformats`), the gene where the breakpoint occurs and the chromosome it lies on.
+- `location` -- the `end` of the segment to the left of the breakpoint, and `start` of the segment to the right.
+- `change` -- the difference in `log2` values between the adjacent segments.
+- `probes_left`, `probes_right` -- the number of probes on each side of the
+  breakpoint within the gene.
+(Not the same as the number of probes supporting each segment; just the portion within the gene.)

 For example, to get a list of the names of genes that contain a possible copy number breakpoint::